 HENB10241U English - Literature, History and Culture (BASF/BATV)

 The aim of this module is to equip you with knowledge and understanding of the origins, dissemination, diversity and complexity of the Anglophone world.
 This includes the emergence and spread of Anglophone literatures as well as significant historical, political and social issues.
 You will learn to reflect on and develop your understanding of complementary historical and literary topics spanning the Middle Ages, the early modern period and the long nineteenth century.
 We will view these themes from regional, national, transatlantic and global perspectives.
 The module enables you to understand and navigate significant periods in the development of the Anglophone world, including the emergence of print culture and the expansion of empires.
 It allows you to understand the significant periods of English literature and literary history, to acquire new strategies for analysing textual genres and stylistic devices, and to frame particular texts within broader literary traditions and historical settings.
 The module incorporates discussions and readings related to historical writing, critical thinking, and recent historical research methods.
-You will be encouraged to consider these periods and developments in dialogue with what you have studied in LIHC 1.

 - Class Instruction